Working/barn cat program

-Generally speaking, barn cats placed through the Wisconsin Humane Society’s barn cat program are independent cats who prefer to limit their interactions with humans.
+Generally speaking, working cats are independent cats who prefer to limit their interactions with humans.
 However, the degree to which they keep their distance varies from cat to cat and may change over time.
-Even those who prefer to keep their distance may develop bonds with their caregiver after positive encounters with people.
-Barn cats often develop strong bonds with other cats, which is why the Wisconsin Humane Society recommends that at least two cats be placed together.
+Even those who prefer to keep their distance may grow close with their caregiver after positive encounters with people.
+They often develop strong bonds with other animals, often reducing their desire to roam, which is why the Wisconsin Humane Society recommends that at least two cats be placed together.

 What we provide

 You get to name your own adoption fee for working cats.
 WHS provides the following prior to adoption:

 - Spay/neuter surgery

 We also provide detailed information on how to successfully acclimate them to their new environment.

 Working cat adopters must provide:

 - Shelter in a barn, outbuilding, stable, warehouse, business, or other structure

 - A secure, indoor place to keep them for the first 4-6 weeks while they acclimate to their new environment (this can be a tack room, large crate, or any indoor enclosure)